programminghistorian/ph-submissions/en/drafts/originals/analyzing-multilingual-text-nltk-spacy-stanza.md

 [spaCy](https://spacy.io/usage/spacy-101) has built-in support for a greater variety of languages than NLTK, with pretrained models of differing levels of complexity available for download.
 Overall, spaCy focuses more on being a self-contained tool than NLTK.
 Rather than integrating NLTK with a separate visualization library such as [matplotlib](https://matplotlib.org/), for example, spaCy has its own visualization tools, such as [displaCy](https://demos.explosion.ai/displacy), that can be used in conjunction with its analysis tools to visualize your results.

 spaCy is known for its high speed and efficient processing, and is often faster than NLTK and Stanza.
-In addition, if you want to save time on processing speed you can use a smaller, less accurate model to perform something like POS tagging on a simple text, for example, rather than a more complex model that may return more accurate results but take longer to download and run.
+In addition, if you want to save time on processing speed, you can use a smaller, less accurate model to perform something like POS tagging on a simple text, for example, rather than a more complex model that may return more accurate results, but take longer to download and run.

 Documentation for spaCy is only available in English, but the library supports pipelines for 25 different languages.
 Over 20 more languages are also supported, but do not yet have pipelines (meaning only select features, such as stopwords, may be supported for those languages).
 For more information on supported languages, please consult [their documentation](https://spacy.io/usage/models#languages).

 ### Stanza

 Stanza was built with multilingual support in mind from the start, and working with text in different languages feels very intuitive and natural with the library’s syntax.
-Running a pipeline on a text allows you to access various aspects of a text – for example, parts-of-speech and lemmas – with minimal coding.
+Running a pipeline on a text allows you to access various aspects of a text – for example, parts of speech and lemmas – with minimal coding.

 While often slower than NLTK and spaCy, [Stanza](https://stanfordnlp.github.io/stanza/#getting-started) has language models that are not accessible through the other libraries.
 The package contains pretrained neural models supporting [70 languages](https://stanfordnlp.github.io/stanza/models.html#human-languages-supported-by-stanza).
 A full list of its models can be viewed [on StanfordNLP's Github](https://stanfordnlp.github.io/stanza/performance.html), and more information on its pipelines is available [on a related page](https://stanfordnlp.github.io/stanza/neural_pipeline.html).
 Stanza's pipelines are built with neural network components trained on multilingual corpora, meaning they have used machine learning algorithms trained on annotated text, rather than parameter-based approaches to NLP (e.g. comparing words in a text to a predefined dictionary).
 For example: if performing POS tagging on a text, the algorithms will generate their own tags based on predictions trained on a large corpus of pre-tagged text, taking in mind the context of each word (its position in relation to other words in the sentence).
 A paramater-based approach, on the other hand, would look up each term in a predefined dictionary and output its tag, ignoring the context of the word within the broader text.